 On the other hand, this does: it's the company town built for the sugar mill.
 It's still very much inhabited, partly it seems by descendants of the mill workers.

 Like lots of postwar suburbs, the homes were all the same when new, but many have been modified over the years.
-Here's one still as it was.
+Here's one unchanged.